Docker Compose Secrets: What Works, What Doesn't, and Secure Alternatives

 External vs file-based secrets (what “external” really means)

-• External secrets (external: true): this generally means “the secret already exists in the platform”.
+• External secrets (external: true): this means “the secret already exists in the platform”.

-• In practice, this is most relevant for Swarm secrets.
+• This is most relevant for Swarm secrets.

 • File-based secrets (file: ...): this means “mount this local file into the container as /run/secrets/<name>”.

-• This is what many people use in plain Docker Compose.
+• This is what most people use in plain Docker Compose.

 External Secrets